Zeynep Yetgil: Sports career

 Zeynep Yetgil wins bronze medal at the Junior Wrestling World Championships.
 Competing in women's 48 kg at the 2017 Junior Wrestling World Championships, held in Finland, Zeynep Yetgil won bronze medal after beating her Tunisian opponent Sarra Hamdi 8–6.

 2018 Junior European Wrestling Championships in Rome, Italy.Competing in women's 53 kg category, Zeynep Yetgil defeated her Azerbaijani opponent Tatyana Varansova and won the title.

 In November 2021, she won one of the bronze medals in the 53 kg event at the 2021 U23 World Wrestling Championships held in Belgrade, Serbia.

 She won one of the bronze medals in the 55 kg event at the 2022 European U23 Wrestling Championship held in Plovdiv, Bulgaria.
 A few months later, she won the silver medal in the 53 kg event at the 2022 Mediterranean Games held in Oran, Algeria.
 A few months later, she won the gold medal in the 55 kg event at the 2021 Islamic Solidarity Games held in Konya, Türkiye.
 She competed in the 53 kg event at the 2022 World Wrestling Championships held in Belgrade, Serbia.

 In 2023, she won the gold medal in her event at the 2023 European U23 Wrestling Championships held in Bucharest, Romania.
 She won one of the bronze medals in the women's freestyle 53 kg event at the 2023 European Wrestling Championships held in Zagreb, Croatia.
 Zeynep Yetgil, starting the championship from the qualifying round, defeated Polish Roksana Zasina 10-0 and reached the quarterfinals.
 Zeynep, who competed against Sweden's Jonna Malmgren in the quarterfinals, left the mat 11-6 defeated, but after her opponent reached the final, she earned the right to compete for the bronze medal.
 In the bronze medal match, she won the bronze medal by defeating her Azerbaijani rival Türkan Nasirova 10–0.

 She won one of the bronze medals in the women's 53 kg event at the 2024 European Wrestling Championships held in Bucharest, Romania.
 She competed at the 2024 European Wrestling Olympic Qualification Tournament in Baku, Azerbaijan hoping to qualify for the 2024 Summer Olympics in Paris, France.
 She qualified at the 2024 World Wrestling Olympic Qualification Tournament held in Istanbul, Turkey.
 She competed in the women's 53 kg event at the Olympics.
 She was eliminated in her second match by Annika Wendle of Germany.

-Zeynep Yetgil competed in the women's freestyle 53 kg event at the 2025 European Wrestling Championships.
-After receiving a bye in the first round, she defeated Poland's Katarzyna Krawczyk 6–4 in the quarterfinals.
-In the semifinals, she lost 12–4 to Greece's Maria Prevolaraki.
-Yetgil then wrestled for bronze and secured a 2–1 victory over neutral athlete Viyaleta Rebikava, earning the bronze medal.